On symmetries of iterates of rational functions: Introduction

-In some cases, Theorem \ref{main} permits to describe the group $\Sigma_{\infty}(A)$ completely.
-Specifically, assume that $A$ is {\it indecomposable}, that is cannot be represented as a composition of two rational functions of degree at least two.
-In this case, obviously, $N_A=1$.
-On the other hand, if the group $\widehat G(A)$ is trivial, that is, if $G(A)=\Sigma(A),$ then equality \eqref{kros} is possible only if $\sigma\in \Sigma(A)$.
-Therefore, for an indecomposable rational function $A$ with trivial group $\widehat G(A)$, the equality $\Sigma_{\infty}(A)=\Sigma(A)$ holds.
-In particular, if the group $G(A)$ is trivial, then the group $\Sigma_{\infty}(A)$ is also trivial.
-Similarly, if $G(A)=\Aut(A)$, then equality \eqref{kros} is possible only if $\sigma$ is the identical map.
-Thus, $\Sigma_{\infty}(A)$ is trivial whenever $A$ is indecomposable and $G(A)=\Aut(A).$
+Notice that in some cases Theorem \ref{sug} permits to describe the group $\Sigma_{\infty}(A)$ completely.
+Specifically, assume that $A$ is {\it indecomposable}, that is, cannot be represented as a composition of two rational functions of degree at least two.
+In this case, the number of conjugacy classes in the equivalence class $[A]$ obviously is equal to one, and Theorem \ref{sug} yields the following statement.